zellij-org/zellij-org.github.io/docs/src/options.md

 ### enforce_https_on_localhost
 Whether to enforce https on localhost for the Zellij [web-server](./web-client.md).
 This is always enforced when listening on non-localhost addresses.

+### web_client
+Configuration having to do with the in-browser terminal of the Zellij web client (eg. colors, font).
+For more info, please see: [web-server](./web-client.md).

 Options:
     - true
     - false (default)